 MCC and other Maricopa Colleges use Canvas, an online learning management system.
-Whether your class is face-to-face, hybrid, or entirely online, course materials should be accessed by students in Canvas.
+Whether the class is face-to-face, hybrid, or entirely online, course materials should be accessed by students in Canvas.

 Setting Up Your Maricopa Email

-- Writing Lab – Have your writing reviewed by a tutor
+● Writing Lab – Have written assignments reviewed by a tutor

 Student Resource Referral Guide

 If students need support with academic or basic needs at MCC, such as tutoring and transportation issues, there are resources available.
 MCC has compiled a list of them, which